NatronGitHub/openfx-misc/README.md

 --------

 Below is a short description of each plugin.
-The title of each section is the plugin grouping (the host may classify plugins by grouping).
+The title of each section is the plugin grouping (the OpenFX host may classify plugins by grouping).

 ### Image